-TRANSFORMING OUR WOR Output 2.2.1. indicator (it is indicator 4.1 of Joint SDG fund) NDS does not have a section that considers financing resources needed for its implementation.
+T and MTFF in the regulatory normative acts NDS/SDGs. tions have the capacity to f ncing modalities and aligned with Output 2.2.1. indicator (it is indicator 4.1 of Joint SDG fund) NDS does not have a section that considers financing resources needed for its implementation.
 It contains however two annexes with investment projects that either have confirmed funding or not Capacity building training on financing development strategy methodology for relevant government officials provided, taking into account gender aspects, gender sensitive budgeting.
-The financing strategy, taking into account gender and social inclusion, is , agreed by all relevant government stakeholders and published The financing strategy published at MoF or other key NDS/SDG authority's website UNDP MoEC Activity 2.2.2.
-Develop re ecommendations to create an e enabling environment for inn ovative finance with a focu us on remittances.
-Activity 2.2.2. indicator No Research and recommendations on enabling environment for innovative finance Action plan developed and submitted to the Cabinet of Ministers Relevant authority's decision UNDP, UNESCAP, MoF, MoEC National Bank ne Cabinet of Ministers to deve NDS-aligned private sector inv and managing the use and impact of tax incentives as a Activity 2.2.3. indicator No systematic approach to monitoring tax incentives Recommendation for adapting systems for monitoring and managing tax incentives agreed with the Cabinet of Ministers Tax expenditure reporting is strengthened within the budget process; system for reviewing impact is established Budget documentation UNDP Activity 2.2.4 Support the
+The financing strategy, taking into account gender and social inclusion, is , agreed by all relevant government stakeholders and published The financing strategy published at MoF or other key NDS/SDG authority's website UNDP MoE Activity 2.2.2.
+Develop re commendations to create an e enabling environment for inn i novative finance with a focu us on remittances.
+Activity 2.2.2. indicator No Research and recommendations on enabling environment for innovative finance Action plan developed and submitted to the Government Relevant authority's decision UNDP UNESCAP MoF

+MoE National Bank e government to develop syst NDS-aligned private sector inv aging the use and impact of tax incentives as a Activity 2.2.3. indicator No systematic approach to monitoring tax incentives Recommendation for adapting systems for monitoring and managing tax incentives agreed with the Government Tax expenditure reporting is strengthened within the budget process; system for reviewing impact is established Budget documentation UNDP - · · · · · · · · · · · · · · · · · · · ge for PPPs in the education se framework for PPPs and in developing a scalable model Activity 2.2.4. indicator There is no model to scale PPP in the area of education Feasibility study with a scalable model of PPP, taking into account gender and social inclusion in education with implementation package is prepared Scalable model of PPP, taking into account gender and social inclusion in education is tested Model is endorsed by PPP Center' normative act UNICEF UNESCAP MoE PPP Center